logo

 Do you need a degree to be a paralegal?

-Most paralegals have a degree of some sort, whether that be a certificate, an associate degree, a bachelor’s degree, or higher.
-Though it is not required for the profession, there is an increasing trend to hire paralegals who have a bachelor’s degree, since it shows that graduates have had an in-depth overview of the legal field.
-In general, those candidates with a bachelor’s paralegal degree or higher will command higher salaries and be more competitive in the workforce.
-At a minimum, though, you should consider a certificate or associate degree program before entering the field.
-Before you decide which degree to pursue, you should research paralegal jobs in your area to get an idea of what local employers are looking for.
+Most paralegals have some formal education, such as a certificate in paralegal studies, a paralegal associate degree, a paralegal bachelor’s degree, or higher.
+Although it is not strictly required to work as a paralegal, many employers now prefer paralegal candidates with a bachelor’s degree, as it demonstrates a strong understanding of the legal field.
+In general, candidates with higher degrees tend to earn more and have a competitive edge in the job market.
+At the very least, consider pursuing a certificate or associate degree program to enter the field.
+Before you decide which degree to pursue, you should research paralegal job requirements in your area to get an idea of what local employers are looking for.

 What can I do with a paralegal degree?